-To date, 4186 members of the United States military have lost their lives in Iraq.
-The death toll thus far in October is already 20.
-Another 30,000 members of the military have been wounded, many grievously.
+To date, 4322 members of the United States military have lost their lives in Iraq.
+The death toll thus far in 2009 is already 92.
+More than 33,000 members of the military have been wounded, many grievously.
 The Department of Defense Press Releases, from which the information at the start of each entry in this diary was drawn, can be seen here.
-The death toll among Iraqis is unknown, but is at least 200,000 and possibly many times that number.
+The death toll among Iraqis is unknown, but is at least 200,000 and quite probably many times that number.

 Assisting our military: Supporting our troops is the RIGHT THING to do.